 No!
 Even though this sauce is loaded with cauliflower, it doesn't taste like it.

-Other recipes you will like:
+Other vegetable recipes you will love:

 Recipe